paramhanji/paramhanji.github.io/_pages/teaching.md

 {% include base_path %}

-During my time in the Computer Lab at Cambridge, I have supervised or demonstrated the following courses:
+Additionally, during my time in the Computer Lab at Cambridge, I have supervised or demonstrated the following courses:

 IA Introduction to Probability
 ======